SURYA-TEJA-BTECH/FileUploadDownloadPoc/README.md

 - Works for all file types.
 - Example: When clicking a download link, the browser asks, "Do you want to save this file?"

+## NOTE

+when uploading a file in a Spring Boot REST API, you typically use @RequestParam instead of @RequestBody because:

+Serialization Limitation: Files (binary data) cannot be directly serialized into JSON or other text-based formats used in @RequestBody.

+Multipart Form Data: File uploads require multipart/form-data encoding, which @RequestParam supports.

+Spring Support: Spring provides built-in support for handling file uploads using MultipartFile, which works seamlessly with @RequestParam.

 ## H2-Console